-- 1. The Key field represents a value that the element logic will look up.
-Enter the key that is named in a render:lookup tag of the element logic. - 2.
-The Type field identifies the type of asset information to be accessed.
+- 2. The Type field identifies the type of asset information to be accessed.
 Select one of the following options: - Template Name-Maps a template name to the key value (which you will specify in the Value field, in the next step).
 The information that will be accessed is a template name that matches the value that you will specify in the next step.
-(For an example, see Figure 8.) - Asset Type-Maps an asset type to the key value.
+(For an example, see Figure 10.) - Asset Type-Maps an asset type to the key value.
 The information that will be accessed is an asset type, equal to the value that you will specify in the next step. - Asset (Type:Name)-Maps an attribute type:name to the key value.
 The information that will be accessed is an asset whose type and name match the value that you will specify in the next step. - Asset (Type:ID)-Maps an attribute type:ID to the key value.
 The information that will be accessed is an asset whose type and name match the value that you will specify in the next step.

-Figure 8: Template Asset: Sample Map
+Figure 10: Template Asset: Sample Map